The long history of the school

-The school's long history and the people who have set foot in the school over time have helped shaping the school into what it is today.
-This also means that as a student at Viborg Katedralskole you will be part of a very special community.
-Namely the VK community.
+The long history of the school and the people who have set foot here during the ages have helped shaping the school into what it is today.
+This also means that as a student at Viborg Katedralskole you will be part of the unique VK community.

 Traditions and history are central to Viborg Katedralskole.
 But they get dusted off when time so demands.
-For example, our oldest student committee Minerva - which is actually older than all Danish political parties - has developed from an association that arranged lectures on poetry and literature to an association that creates community at school in the form of the annual parties.
+For example, our oldest student committee, Minerva, which is actually older than all Danish political parties, has developed from an association arranging lectures on poetry and literature to an association that strengthen the student community of the school in the form of the annual parties.

-Since 1926, Viborg Katedralskole has been housed in the Hack Kampmanns building on Gl.
+Since 1926, Viborg Katedralskole has been housed in the Hack Kampmann’s building on Gl.
 Skivevej 2.
-Today, students have their daily classes in historic halls, which are characterised by the art that has been bestowed upon the school through time.
+Today, students have their daily classes in theis historic setting, which is characterised by the neo-classical architecture and the art that has been bestowed upon the school through time.

 Pieces of our history